Ambrosys/os-matcher/docs/content/TrackPointProjection/Overview.rst

    Example for ambiguous candidates

-The track data may contain direction data as well, which is considered the next decision criteria (using :func:`function headingDifference() <AppComponents::Common::Filter::Routing::SamplingPointFinder::headingDifference>`).
+The track data may contain direction data as well, which is considered as the next decision criteria (using :func:`function headingDifference() <AppComponents::Common::Filter::Routing::SamplingPointFinder::headingDifference>`).
 This would result in a distinct decision in our example.